kopiro/homebridge-tapo-camera/README.md

 # homebridge-tapo-camera

-Make your TP-Link TAPO security camera compatible with Homekit through Homebridge.
+Make your TP-Link TAPO security camera compatible with Homekit through Homebridge / HOOBS.

 ![photo_2021-11-23 11 57 48](https://user-images.githubusercontent.com/839700/143013358-9f6eed44-3aad-40b0-b1e5-ddc2c5bb24e4.png)

-The plugin exposes the camera RSTP video feed and 2 accessories to control "Privacy Mode" and "Alarm".
+The plugin exposes the camera RSTP video feed, 2 accessories to control "Privacy Mode" and "Alarm" and a motion detection accessory.

-The accessory called "Eyes" controls the privacy mode; when it's on it means that the camera is able to see.
-This is to make sure we support "Hey Siri, turn on Camera" (this will disable privacy mode and enable alarm).
+The accessory called _"Eyes"_ controls the privacy mode; when it's on it means that the camera is able to see (this is to make sure we support the command "Hey Siri, turn _on_ Camera", as this will _disable_ privacy mode and enable alarm).

-The accessory called "Alarm" switch on/off the sound alarm, but not notifications.
+The accessory called _"Alarm"_ switches on/off the alarm sound, but keep in mind that notifications will still be sent to the phone.

-#### Motion Detection

-The motion detection is built on top of the ONVIF protocol and it is enabled by default; therefore you can setup automations and Homekit can send you notification when a motion is detected.
+The motion detection is built on top of the ONVIF protocol and it is enabled by default; therefore you can setup automations and Homekit can send you notification when motion is detected.

 ## Installation